PyPSA/pypsa-usa/docs/source/data-transmission.md

 ### TAMU Synthetic Nodal Network

 The **TAMU synthetic nodal network** offers a high-resolution representation of the US power system, specifically designed for operational simulations.
+See the [Xu. et al.](https://arxiv.org/abs/2002.06155) paper for a detailed description of the network.
 This network includes:

 - **High Spatial Resolution**: Comprising 82,549 buses, 41,561 substations, 83,497 AC lines, and 17 HVDC lines, it provides a detailed view of the transmission grid.
 - **DC Power Flow**: Provides data for DC-power flow approximation.